Ravenscroft Hall: Later residents

 Elkanah Moss (1804-1871) was a wealthy cotton manufacturer.
 In 1846 he married Hannah Lees (1811-1895) who was the daughter of John Lees of Waterhead Mill.
 The couple had one son and one daughter.
 When Elkanah died in 1871 Hannah continued to live at the Hall with her son Edward Howard Moss (1849-1925) who was an officer in the 1st Royal Cheshire Regiment.
 He was a bachelor and later retired from the military to help his mother run the estate.
 It seems that he was also responsible for the 1877 major additions to the house.
 After his mother died in 1895 he continued to run the estate until 1907 when he married at the age of 57 and moved to London.
 His sister Mary Lees Kay and her husband Christopher Kay moved into the Hall.

 Mary Lees Kay (1853-1937) had married Christopher Kay in 1874 and the couple had lived in Davenham Hall for many years.
 Soon after they moved to Ravenscroft Hall her husband died but she continued to live there for the next 30 years and was greatly involved in the affairs of the community.
 During World War 1 she managed the Middlewich Red Cross hospital and lent the Hall as an annex to the hospital.
 After the War she continued her philanthropic work and in 1919 she was awarded an OBE.
 Her obituary of 1937 outlines all of her work.
 It states:

 "By her death social, philanthropic and political movements in Cheshire have lost a prominent and most valued supporter.
 Besides occupying the presidency of the Victoria Infirmary Northwich for twenty years, she gave her services for the same period as Secretary to the Church of England’s Waifs and Strays Society.
-Mrs Kay was also Vice-President of the Cheshire Branch of the British Red Cross Society, a District Commissioner in the Girl Guides Association, a vice president of the Cheshire Needlework, president of the Middlewich Womens Help Society and President of the Middlewich District Nursing Association.Keenly interested in politics Mrs Kay was an influential leader in the Conservative cause for many years, first in connection with the Primrose League and latterly as vice-president of the Northwich Division of the Women’s Unionist Association."
+Mrs Kay was also Vice-President of the Cheshire Branch of the British Red Cross Society, a District Commissioner in the Girl Guides Association, a vice president of the Cheshire Needlework, president of the Middlewich Womens Help Society and President of the Middlewich District Nursing Association.

+Keenly interested in politics Mrs Kay was an influential leader in the Conservative cause for many years, first in connection with the Primrose League and latterly as vice-president of the Northwich Division of the Women’s Unionist Association."

 During World War 2 the Hall became a First Aid Post.
-In 1940 it was damaged by a bomb, the blast bringing down the ground floor ceilings of the first aid rooms and Womens Volentary Service rooms and smashing all the glass in the ground floor.
+In 1940 it was damaged by a bomb, the blast bringing down the ground floor ceilings of the first aid rooms and Women's Voluntary Service rooms and smashing all the glass in the ground floor.

 In 1947 the property became a boarding and day pupil school.
 The Principal was Caroline Christine Plant (1882-1971) who was the widow of Wilfred Lawson Plant a former schoolmaster.
 In 1962 she retired and the school was taken over by David and Ida Smith who became joint Principals.